 Personnel are proficient with several pieces of specialized in-house equipment used to collect high quality soil, water, and air samples for analysis.
-The department’s in-house laboratory analyzes a majority of samples collected to provide managers the information necessary to make decisions and assess risks posed by individual sites.
+The department’s in-house laboratory analyzes a majority of samples collected to provide managers with the information necessary to make decisions and assess risks posed by individual sites.

 Ground Penetrating Radar

-- Can be used to locate underground utilities and other buried objects
+- Can be used to locate underground utilities and other buried objects.

-- Will detect subsurface soil disturbances and bedrock features
+- Will detect subsurface soil disturbances and bedrock features.

 - Applications include petroleum storage tank investigations, landfill investigations, archeological investigations.

 Portable instrument used for determining the flammability of a liquid in assessing potential hazards.

 Field Services staff use instruments such as pH, specific conductivity, and dissolved oxygen meters in assessing the water quality of surface water, wastewater and groundwater.

 Hydraulic soil probe